arbal/oh-my-stars/P_README.md

 perl -E 'print "`"x3, "\n"'
 ```
 - The `sed` command removes colors from text
-- Uses [`urlextract`](https://pypi.org/project/urlextract/), `clp-args` sends what it recieves to my clipboard, STDOUT and sends a notification.
+- Uses [`urlextract`](https://pypi.org/project/urlextract/), and some of my personal clipboard/browser scripts, see [here](https://sean.fish/d/?dark) for an index/reference.

 To Install: